-Costs for adult day care are usually paid on a daily or hourly basis, since most clients of adult day care facilities spend less than a full day there.
-As of May 2021, the average daily rate (up to eight hours) for adult day care facilities in the U.S. is $74, according to Genworth’s 2020 Cost of Care analysis.
+Typically, families pay by the hour or by the day for adult day care, since most people don’t spend all day there every day.
+As of March 2022, the average daily rate (for up to eight hours) for adult day care facilities in the U.S. is $80, according to Genworth’s Cost of Care database.

-The services provided, the city or state where the facility is located, and the individual’s needs can all impact the cost of adult day care.
-There are generally two types of adult day care facilities — those that provide social care and those that provide healthcare.
-But in both cases, services like meals, social activities, and basic health services are included.
+Costs depend on the services provided, the individual’s needs, and the city or state where the facility is located.
+Typically, adult day care can be divided into two broad types — social care and healthcare.
+In both situations, though, services like meals, social activities, and basic health services are usually provided.

 Average Costs of Adult Day Care Nationwide

-As we said, the average daily rate for adult day healthcare is $74, which is much lower than the daily cost for homemaker services ($147), home health aides ($150), assisted living ($141), or nursing home care, which ranges from $255 for a semi-private room to $290 for a private room.
+With an average daily rate of $80, adult day care is far lower than the equivalent for home care services ($168), in-home health care ($174), assisted living ($152), or residential nursing homes, which start at $268 for a semi-private room and go up to $306 for a private room.

 |State||Median Monthly Adult Day Healthcare (160 Hours)|